 - No corporate income tax that is dependent on certain circumstances

 - The dividends non-residents receive are not taxed

 - Zero capital gains tax

 - The double tax relief that is available for the foreign taxes paid

 - No strict capitalization rules

-- The losses can be brought forward indefinitely if the business test continuity is met
+- The losses can bring forward indefinitely if they meet the business test continuity

 - There are provisions for loss relief in the group of companies

 Isle of Man corporations must file an annual tax return, even they do not have tax debts.
 The responsibility of tax return preparations depends on the directors while the return must be fled by the registered agent.

 The offshore corporations do not have to prepare accounting records for filing taxes.
 However, the registered agent does not have to keep accounting records.
 In addition, an offshore company will not go through auditing if it meets these requirements: